Our Service Standards

 The first step if you’re not happy is to tell the person dealing with your enquiry.
 Most of the time, they’ll be able to get things sorted for you straight away.
 You can do this by the contact form on this website, phone or email.

-If you don’t feel the problem has been sorted out, the next step is to speak to Carol, the Practice Manager.
-The Practice Manager will look into your concerns – and let you know what they think.
+If you don’t feel the problem has been sorted out, the next step is to speak to Marianne – the Head of Therapy and appointed complaints officer.
+Marianne will look into your concerns – and let you know what they think.

 The Case is Escalated to Dr Webberley